aymenfurter/dcgan/README.md

+# Greyscale Port of DCGAN in TensorFlow by zsdonghao (https://github.com/zsdonghao)

 # DCGAN in TensorFlow

 TensorFlow / TensorLayer implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434) which is a stabilize Generative Adversarial Networks.